MPCM-Net: Multi-scale network integrates partial attention convolution with Mamba for ground-based cloud image segmentation: Proposed Method

-Since $s > 1$, $a > 1$, and $b > 1$, it can be proven that $w_{up} > w$.
 This demonstrates that SLA allocates greater attention to features originally receiving higher scores while reducing attention to features with lower scores, thereby successfully emulating the strong representational capacity of standard softmax attention.